 Life insurance is a written promise between an insurance company and a policyholder.
-It promises to pay a certain amount of insurance money upon the policyholder’s death in exchange for smaller payments while the policyholder lives.
-The policyholder may choose to grant their life insurance money to whomever they wish.
-If the policyholder is married or has children, life insurance benefits are usually given to the immediate family.
+It promises to pay a certain amount of insurance money upon the policyholder’s death.
+This is in exchange for smaller payments while the policyholder lives.
+Then the policyholder may choose to grant their life insurance money to whomever they wish.
+Moreover, if the policyholder is married or has children, life insurance benefits are usually given to the immediate family.

 What is a Will?